KenSaville/web-design-challenge/README.md

 Created individual pages for each plot and a nav-bar to navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 There is also a landing page (index.html), where a comparison of all of the plots is shown.
 Also included is a page showing the data used to build the plots.

+Figures are in Resources/images

+Tried some resizing of pages based on window size, but not sure how well that worked